nicholasreichert/nicholasreichert/README.md

-# readme

-# I am a student at Dwight-Englewood High School
-# targeted major in college is computer science
+I'm currently a student at **Dwight-Englewood High School** with a strong interest in pursuing a major in **Computer Science** in college.

-# Interests:
+### Interests:
-# Artificial Intelligence
-# Machine Learning
+- **Artificial Intelligence (AI):** Exploring the boundaries of AI and its capabilities.
+- **Machine Learning:** Diving into the algorithms that enable machines to learn from data.
-# How to apply AI to streamline our everyday life
+- **Applying AI:** Finding innovative ways to streamline our everyday lives through AI.
-# Problem solving with coding at a high level
+- **Problem Solving:** Leveraging coding to tackle complex problems at a high level.
-# Integration of math and coding
+- **Math and Coding:** Exploring the integration between mathematics and coding to solve real-world issues.